ceesem/awesome-connectomics/readme.md

 - [CAVEclient](https://github.com/CAVEconnectome/CAVEclient) - A Python client for accessing CAVE datasets.
 - [CloudVolume](https://github.com/seung-lab/cloud-volume) - A Python library for accessing and manipulating Neuroglancer-compatible volumetric data.
 - [NatVerse](https://natverse.org) - An R package for accessing and analyzing large-scale neuroanatomical datasets, with a focus on Drosophila.
+- [Neuprint-python](https://connectome-neuprint.github.io/neuprint-python/docs/) — A Python client for accessing NeuPrint databases.

+## Volumetric Data Processing

+- [Kimimaro](https://github.com/seung-lab/kimimaro/) - A Python library for dense skeletonization of volumetric segmentation data.

-## Analysis and Visualization Tools
+## Morphology Analysis and Visualization Tools

 - [NAVIS](https://navis-org.github.io/navis/) - A Python library and viewer for the analysis and visualization of neuronal  skeleton data.
 Excellent for working with transformations between Drosophila dataset coordinate systems.
 - [MeshParty](https://github.com/CAVEconnectome/MeshParty) - A Python library for working with 3D mesh, skeleton, and annotation data for neurons and other structures, with an emphasis on CAVE datasets.
 Reaching end-of-life.
-- [NGLui](https://github.com/CAVEconnectome/nglui) — A Python library for programmatic generation of Neuroglancer states, including mapping data to Neuroglancer annotations.
+- [MorphoPy](https://github.com/berenslab/MorphoPy) - A Python library for morphometry and topological feature extraction for neuronal skeletons.
+- [neuVid](https://github.com/connectome-neuprint/neuVid) - Python scripts to generate Blender animations of mesh-based connectomics data.

 ## Network Analysis and Statistics

 - [Graspologic](https://github.com/graspologic-org/graspologic) - A Python library for graph statistics and machine learning, with a focus on applications in neuroscience such as graph matching.
 - [DotMotif](https://github.com/aplbrain/dotmotif) - A Python library for high performance graph motif search and subgraph isomorphism.

-## Online Data Viewers
+## Online Data Viewing

 - [Neuroglancer](https://github.com/google/neuroglancer) - A web-based viewer for 3D volumetric data, including support for large cloud datasets and CAVE-based proofreading.
+- [NGLui](https://github.com/CAVEconnectome/nglui) — A Python library for programmatic generation of Neuroglancer states, including mapping data to Neuroglancer annotations.
+- [NeuPrint](https://neuprint.janelia.org) - A web-based interface and database for querying Janelia connectomics datasets.

 ## Papers with Code